 Bet on it.

-If you think TW is happy about being on the edge of mandatory retirement due to physical issues caused by swinging a 13 oz club and not because he can’t play the game anymore, think again.
+If you think TW was happy about being on the edge of mandatory retirement due to physical issues caused by swinging a 13 oz club – before his full-time career was essentially ended by the leg injuries he sustained in his car wreck – and not because he can’t play the game anymore, think again.

 He’d do anything to still be winning majors.